-One of the more popular ladies of the evening was a woman named Madam Jennie Banters, who became one of the richest women in northern Arizona.
+One of the more popular ladies of the evening was Madam Jennie Banters, who became one of the richest women in northern Arizona.
 The Mile High Inn was originally built in 1899 and was known as the Clinksdale Building.
-Built over the ashes of a burnt out building, the new structure had 18 inch thick walls to make it as fire-proof as possible.
-Some time later, the building became the home of Madam Jennie Banters’ popular bordello, where Jennie and her “ladies” entertained numerous men.
+Built over the ashes of a burnt outbuilding, the new structure had 18 inch thick walls to make it as fire-proof as possible.
+Sometime later, the building became the home of Madam Jennie Banters’ popular bordello, where Jennie and her “ladies” entertained numerous men.

-In the meantime, the building became a hardware store on the lower level and the upstairs portion was used as apartments.
-Over the years, a number of businesses were housed here until it became the inn that it is today.
+In the meantime, the building became a hardware store on the lower level, and the upstairs portion was used as apartments.
+Over the years, several businesses were housed here until it became the inn that it is today.

-The charming eight guest room inn not only caters to Jerome tourists, it continues to play host to Jennie Banters, herself, as well as a number of other resident ghosts, including a phantom cat that walks the halls and leaves its footprints on the beds.
+The charming eight guest room inn not only caters to Jerome tourists, but it also continues to play host to Jennie Banters, herself, and several other resident ghosts, including a phantom cat that walks the halls and leaves its footprints on the beds.

 Another younger man, who isn’t so friendly, evidently loves to startle guests and staff alike.
 Though he doesn’t hurt anyone, he allegedly loves to blow cold winds through guest rooms and has been known to appear as a shadowing figure in the Victorian Rose Room as well as in the restaurant.
 The hazy figure is seen wearing a grumpy look of disapproval on his face.

-Other phenomena includes locked doors that open and close by themselves, furniture that is mysteriously rearranged, utensils that fly off their resting places in the kitchen, cold winds blowing through the rooms, and a statue that turns itself around.
-In the Victorian Rose Room, the smell of roses or perfume is often detected and the water faucets tend to turn on and off of their own accord.
+Other phenomena include locked doors that open and close by themselves, mysteriously rearranging furniture, utensils that fly off their resting places in the kitchen, cold winds blowing through the rooms, and a statue that turns itself around.
+In the Victorian Rose Room, the smell of roses or perfume is often detected, and the water faucets tend to turn on and off of their own accord.

 The most active place in the building is probably the restaurant and kitchen.
 Here, whistling is often heard in the bar area, metal signs have flown off the wall, glasses slide off tables with a crash, a woman has been heard singing, and electrical devices seemingly have a mind of their own, turning on and off at will.